Juno to Jupiter: Release

 On the date of release the album was available in CD and digital format, with CD box set including a booklet.
 A double vinyl LP was released on 4 February 2022, while a limited edition box set including "2 LPs, a Mintpack CD, a 172 page hard-back book detailing the project and a Lenticular Bookmark hand signed on the back by the composer" was released on 24 June 2022.

 Reception

 Thom Jurek of Allmusic in a very positive review with score of 4/5 stars, praised both Vangelis and Gheorghiu performance, concluding "Juno to Jupiter, like Mythodea, is a major late-career work from Vangelis.
 It is carefully articulated and deeply illustrative of both its subject matter -- the loneliness and grandeur of space travel -- and its metaphorical referents in Greek mythology."
 Ben Hogwood of MusicOMH also gave it a positive 4/5 review, while Thomas H Green in a 3/5 review at the end remarks "while sometimes over-opulent, the best of Juno to Jupiter conjures the vastness of space, giving a sense of human machine endeavour amid infinite emptiness.
-Tunes such as "Jupiter's Veil of Clouds" and "Jupiter's Quiet Determination" show that Vangelis, albeit playing more to the amphitheatre than the spliffed bedroom, still has juice in the tank".
+Tunes such as "Jupiter's Veil of Clouds" and "Juno's Quiet Determination" show that Vangelis, albeit playing more to the amphitheatre than the spliffed bedroom, still has juice in the tank".